-CONNECTICUT MEDICAL MALPRACTICE LAWYER TIM MOYNAHAN
+WATERBURY MEDICAL MALPRACTICE LAWYER

-A Connecticut Medical Malpractice Lawyer You Can Trust.
+A Waterbury Connecticut Medical Malpractice Lawyer You Can Trust.
 50+ Years of Experience and No Fee Unless You Win.

 We can agree that medical malpractice including failure to diagnose, and nursing home neglect occurs more often than it should.
 When a healthcare provider departs from the “standard of care” and treatment of a patient, medical malpractice occurs.
 The “standard of care” is defined as what a reasonably careful medical provider would or would not have done under the same or similar circumstances.
 The question is, was the provider negligent?
 If you suspect that you or a loved one has been treated carelessly by a healthcare provider (doctor, hospital, dentist etc) and suffered injury as a result, it is important that you consult with me to determine your rights and the best course of action.

 When consulted, I will listen to you, and gain an understanding of your experience.
-I’ll examine all medical records, discuss your personal situation with other medical experts, interview witnesses to determine whether you have been injured in the course of treatment by a health provider or though nursing home neglect My aim at this stage is to reduce the stress of an inquiry into the medical treatment in question.
+I’ll examine all medical records, discuss your personal situation with other medical experts, interview witnesses to determine whether you have been injured in the course of treatment by a health provider or through nursing home neglect My aim at this stage is to reduce the stress of an inquiry into the medical treatment in question.
 Then I will decide if a malpractice claim exists based on a provider’s negligence which caused injury.

 Examples of Medical Malpractice

-- Causing cerebral palsy: through head injury or depriving the brain of oxygen.
+Through a head injury or depriving the brain of oxygen.
 Irreversible damage can happen to the brain within five minutes of anoxia (lack of oxygen).
 Physicians are expected to monitor such risks and assist the patient accordingly.
 We can help you get compensation according to Per Connecticut’s General Statute 52-527.
 This offers guidelines for comparative negligence standard in medical malpractice cases.

-- Surgical errors: Including leaving foreign objects behind.
+Including leaving foreign objects behind.
 There is a surgical procedure for every operation that ensures that surgeons do not leave forceps or gauzes inside the body of the patient.
 Other surgical errors of concern include delayed operation causing death or morbidity.

-- Infection: Nosocomial infections which are acquired in the hospital can be prevented through practices such as proper hygiene.
+Nosocomial infections which are acquired in the hospital can be prevented through practices such as proper hygiene.
 We will help you get to know if you got an infection because a healthcare professional did not wash their hands or change gloves.

 When a Medical Malpractice Claim is Established

 Once medical malpractice has been established, I’ll evaluate the extent of injury or damage.
 Sometimes the damage is relatively small and sometimes it is catastrophic, leading to serious permanent injury or death.
-(In case of death, see Wrongful Death Lawyer CT.)
-After I gather and evaluate all the information, and know the full extent of the injuries, I’ll enter into negotiations to settle your claim for full and adequate compensation.
+(In case of death, see Wrongful Death Lawyer ) After I gather and evaluate all the information, and know the full extent of the injuries, I’ll enter into negotiations to settle your claim for full and adequate compensation.
 I can’t emphasize enough the importance of an experienced and respected legal negotiator.

-At this point I’ll have found out and discussed with you the value of your case based upon your economic and non-economic losses.
+At this point, I’ll have found out and discussed with you the value of your case based upon your economic and non-economic losses.
 In the event that your case cannot be settled, after every effort is exhausted, a lawsuit will be filed on your behalf.
-We will proceed to trial, continuing to use advanced negotiating skills to settle but always prepared to go forward in trial to get you these best result.
+We will proceed to trial, continuing to use advanced negotiating skills to settle but always prepared to go forward in a trial to get you these best result.